quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 ## Generic datatypes

-With datatypes, we usually want structures that can hold arbitrary values of other types, meaning we want to create general types that are useful with any type you can give them.
+With datatypes we usually want structures that can hold arbitrary values of other types, meaning we want to create general types that are useful with any type you can give them.
 For this purpose we have "generic" datatypes.